Use Evaluate inside ScholarOne and Editorial Manager

-UNSILO, a leading technology services brand of Cactus Communications, has announced that its Evaluate Technical Checks product is now fully integrated into ScholarOne, the comprehensive workflow-management system from the Web of Science Group, a Clarivate Analytics company.
+UNSILO, a leading technology services brand of Cactus Communications, has announced that its Evaluate Technical Checks product is now fully integrated into ScholarOne by Clarivate and Editorial Manager by Aries, the two leading manuscript tracking systems in the world.

 See Evaluate in action